dhurlburtusa/shortcuts/ai/ai-notes.md

   <dt>Unsupervised learning</dt>
   <dd>The machine makes all the observations on its own.
 Needs access to a lot of good data.</dd>
 </dl>

+### Classifications

+Used to organize data.

+#### Binary Classification

+A supervised machine learning challenge.
+Used to determine whether an email is spam or not spam.
+Used to detect fraudulent credit card transactions.

 ## Artificial Neural Network